vpon-sdk/vpon-sdk.github.io/en/ios/ios-banner.en.md

 1. Import `VpadnSDKAdKit`
 2. Declare a VpadnBanner instance
-3. Set up VpadnBanner object and indicate a License ID
+3. Set up VpadnBanner object and indicate a License Key
 4. Request for a banner ad
 5. Set up Delegate protocol